NLnetLabs/cascade/doc/manual/source/intro.rst

 An Intro to DNSSEC
 ==================

+DNS Security Extensions (DNSSEC) protects against attacks on the DNS infrastructure by digitally signing data to help ensure its validity.
+In order to ensure a secure lookup, signing must happen at every level in the DNS lookup process.

-DNS Security Extensions (DNSSEC) is often perceived as a complicated topic, but Cascade tries to make the experience as understandable and robust as possible.
+DNSSEC is often perceived as a complicated topic, but Cascade tries to make the experience as understandable and robust as possible.
 In this section we explain the basic concepts that you will encounter in the DNSSEC signing process.

 The Value of DNSSEC
 -------------------

-DNSSEC protects against attacks on the DNS infrastructure by digitally signing data to help ensure its validity.
-In order to ensure a secure lookup, the signing must happen at every level in the DNS lookup process.

 DNSSEC mitigates attacks that compromise the integrity and authenticity of DNS data.
 These can be categorised into roughly four types: